Alonso-del-Arte/chess/doc/Terminology.md

 pieces may move to.
 This is, in my opinion, the most interesting variant of all.
 It is a little bit like Kriegspiel, which was invented long before anyone thought about using computers for chess in any capacity.
-Aside from the limited visibility, the only deviation from the traditional rules is that any check is checkmate.
+Aside from the limited visibility, the only deviation from the traditional rules is that it is a one-check game.
 Thus castling tends to be more effective in Fog of War than in traditional chess.

 ## G